VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 Alright, now that we know we can write and run code in both languages, we also need to make sure we can *debug* code.
 This is sort of jumping the gun a bit, but it will help to learn if you can actually see things run step-by-step.

-Normally, when you run code it runs everything as fast as it can, this is great when it works, but bad when it doesn't and you need to know why.
+Normally, when you run code it runs everything as fast as it can, this is great when it works, but bad when it doesn't, and you need to know why.
 So, let's start with python.
 Go ahead and make a new file (ctrl+n,ctrl+s) and name it `testdebug.py`.
 Go ahead and put the following in that file:

 ```python
 my_friends = ["Kiri","Soatok","Loial","Ashlyn","Cendyne","Dusk","Saphire","Cadey","Lint"]